balmolnar5/ikarus-weather-app-server/README.md

 # ikarus-weather-app-server

-The back-end (Flask) of a simple weather app that fetches real-time weather data.
+The back-end (Flask) of a simple weather app that fetches real-time weather data from [WeatherAPI](https://www.weatherapi.com/).

 ## Project Setup